jamespagedev/Pintereach/README.md

   [
     {
       id: 1,
-      displayName: "RandomBlogger" // displayName value will be username if display name is empty },
+      display_name: "RandomBlogger" // display_name value will be username if display name is empty },
     {
       id: 2,
-      displayName: "catperson" // displayName value will be username if display name is empty },
+      display_name: "catperson" // display_name value will be username if display name is empty },
     {
       id: 3,
-      displayName: "reader" // displayName value will be username if display name is empty }
+      display_name: "reader" // display_name value will be username if display name is empty }
   ]
   ```

-- GET `/users/:id`
+- GET `/users/:id` Require AUTHORIZATION

   - Explanation: returns single user
   - Rule: Only able to view user attributes if they belong to user logged in